 Notes

-- Season the Marinade: I sometimes add extra spices, like a teaspoon of onion powder or smoked paprika, directly to the buttermilk marinade.
+- I sometimes add extra spices, like a teaspoon of onion powder or smoked paprika, directly to the buttermilk marinade.
 It enhances the flavor and gives the chicken more depth.

-- Oil Temperature Consistency: I always monitor the oil temperature.
+- I always monitor the oil temperature.
 If it drops too low, the chicken absorbs more oil and becomes greasy.
 If it’s too hot, the outside will burn before the inside is cooked.
 I adjust the heat to maintain 325°F.

-- Cornstarch in Flour Mix: I add two tablespoons of cornstarch to the flour mixture for an even crispier coating.
+- I add two tablespoons of cornstarch to the flour mixture for an even crispier coating.
 Cornstarch helps create a lighter, crunchier texture.

-- Letting the Chicken Rest After Frying: Once I’m done frying the chicken, I always make sure to let it rest for about 5-10 minutes.
+- Once I’m done frying the chicken, I always make sure to let it rest for about 5-10 minutes.
 This step helps the juices redistribute throughout the meat, keeping the chicken tender and juicy when I cut into it.
 Skipping this might lead to drier pieces, so I never rush this process!

 Nutrition